apache/nuttx/configs/README.txt

   TI/Stellaris EKK-LM3S9B96 board.
 This board is based on the an EKK-LM3S9B96 which is a Cortex-M3.

+configs/esp-core
+  The ESP32 is a dual-core system from Expressif with two Harvard architecture Xtensa LX6 CPUs.
+All embedded memory, external memory and nd peripherals are located on the data bus and/or the instruction bus of bus of these CPUs.
+With some minor exceptions, the address mapping of two CPUs is symmetric, meaning they use the same addresses to access the same memory.

 configs/ez80f0910200kitg
   ez80Acclaim!
 Microcontroller.
 This port use the Zilog ez80f0910200kitg development kit, eZ80F091 part, and the Zilog ZDS-II Windows command line